The story of Desirée Svend Jensen - Old Copenhagen Blue

 From the hand carved original mould, the work moulds were made.
 Only a limited number of plates could be produced from each work mould.
 The mould then had to be discarded.

 Now the casting of the plates could begin.
 At this time the clay had been through a process of removing air pockets under vacuum.
-The moist clay was pressed into the shape of the clay cylinders seen on the left of the photo above.
+The moist clay was pressed into the shape of the clay cylinders as seen on the photo above.
 Then a slice of clay was cut off and placed on the plaster mould, which was then rotated.

 During rotation the slice of clay was rolled out between the plaster mould and the so called roller head.
 This is the process which shapes the plate from the wet clay.